hackerb9/Tandy-Terminfo/README.md

  \el     | Clear line | _not used,_ terminfo does not define this function.
 Unlike Delete line (\eM), this does not close the gap by moving lines up.
  \ep     | Reverse text
  \eq     | Normal text
- \er     | mystery! | _not used._ Erases current line and displays bits of strange text on my Tandy 200, such as "7a tua".
-It does not type it into the terminal, so it is not an answerback sequence.
+ \er     | restore saved line from second buffer | _not documented,_ currently unused.
+May only work on Tandy 200.
+ \es     | save current line to second buffer | _not documented,_ currently unused.
+May only work on Tandy 200.

 ### Comparison with VT52